 Were you or a loved one injured on a cruise ship?
 If so, contact our Florida cruise ship injury lawyers today for a free consultation.
 Cruise ship injury lawsuits are typically subject to a short statute of limitations, which is the time limit in which a claim must be filed, so do not hesitate to contact our attorneys today.
 Failure to take legal action quickly may prevent you from seeking compensation for your injuries.

 In general, cruise ships are considered “common carriers,” which means they are obligated to exercise a “special duty” beyond reasonable care to their passengers.
-Cruise liners must exercise the highest degree of care to protect their passengers against physical harm.
+Cruise liners must exercise the highest degree of care to protect their passengers from physical harm.
 They also have an obligation to ensure their passengers arrive to port safely.
 When the cruise liner fails to live up to this duty, and a passenger is injured as a result, they may be liable for any resulting damages.

 If an injury is sustained on board a cruise ship, a claim may be filed against the owner of the vessel, the company chartering the trip, the company operating the ship, or the company that sold the ticket for the cruise ship.
 Additionally, if the injury was caused by a third party on the ship, the victim may also be able to bring a personal injury lawsuit against that individual or entity.